MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/2-polybase.md

 - Object storage in general, are the go-to solution for Big Data, Machine Learning, and analytics platforms.

-- Object storage are a more cost-effective solution to scale and easier to maintain.
+- Object storage is a more cost-effective solution to scale and easier to maintain.

 - Object storage is optimized for Big Data, Internet of Things (IoT) workloads, and large amounts of data.